Defending telecom curbs in Valley, govt says not one bullet fired

 The Centre said it had to take “best possible legal measures and steps in the national interest” and is taken keeping in “view the ground situation which may not be justiciable”.

-Defending the Internet ban, the government said that “in view of apprehensions of misuse of data services, which is likely to cause deterioration in law and order situation, requests were made, to service providers, from time to time keeping in mind different zones /areas as per the threat perception at that particular time”.
+Defending the Internet ban, the government said that “in view of apprehensions of misuse of data services, which is likely to cause deterioration in law and order situation, requests were made, to service providers, from time to time keeping in mind different zones/areas as per the threat perception at that particular time”.

 “It is pertinent to note that there are no restrictions on the movement of media personnel in the state,” the affidavit stated and added that regular press briefings are organised.
 The affidavit also submitted a list of 32 approved English newspapers and 58 Urdu newspapers that are being published in the state.